 Volume I of The Biscuit Factory is available in both Kindle and paperback formats at Amazon (link given to Amazon UK — you can also find it at amazon.com here, and at various other international Amazon sites).

-Note that the paperback price includes free delivery in the UK.
+Note that the paperback price includes free delivery in the UK (don’t know how it works in other countries), so it’s cheaper than it may appear at first glance.

 Here’s one chapter as a free sampler.
 Savour it at your leisure like you would a fine old wine.
 But without any Hannibal Lecter-type noises.
 At your age you really need to get a better grip on yourself.